-The purpose of automobile liability insurance coverage is to safeguard the owner’s legal liability for physical injury or property damage in case of a mishap that is the fault of the owner.
-It is controlled by specific states, each with its own set of laws.
+The purpose of car liability insurance coverage is to safeguard the owner’s legal liability for physical injury or property damage in case of a mishap that is the fault of the owner.
+It is controlled by individual states, each with its own set of laws.
 The federal government does not manage this insurance coverage, nor does it require it.

-• Repeatedly offences versus traffic laws and collecting points on a driver’s license.
+• Repeatedly offences against traffic laws and collecting points on a driver’s license.

 • At-fault mishaps without insurance coverage.